Riding the Trend or Protecting Profits | BioAtla Inc. (BCAB)

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at BCAB starting from Vasquez Christian, who sale 200 shares at the price of $21.76 back on Dec 02.
-After this action, Vasquez Christian now owns 25,259 shares of BioAtla Inc., valued at $4,351 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at BCAB starting from WALDRON RICHARD A, who sale 1,434 shares at the price of $21.76 back on Dec 02.
+After this action, WALDRON RICHARD A now owns 134,469 shares of BioAtla Inc., valued at $31,198 using the latest closing price.

-Smith Scott Andrew, the President of BioAtla Inc., sale 2,984 shares at $21.76 during a trade that took place back on Dec 02, which means that Smith Scott Andrew is holding 345,656 shares at $64,918 based on the most recent closing price.
+Vasquez Christian, the See Remarks of BioAtla Inc., sale 200 shares at $21.76 during a trade that took place back on Dec 02, which means that Vasquez Christian is holding 25,259 shares at $4,351 based on the most recent closing price.

 Stock Fundamentals for BCAB